 Dr. Kelly was most recently senior vice president and director of IBM Research, only the tenth person to hold that position over the past seven decades.
 Under Dr. Kelly, IBM Research expanded its global footprint by adding four new labs (including IBM’s first in Africa, South America and Australia), creating a network of approximately 3,000 scientists and technical employees across 12 laboratories in 10 countries.

 During his tenure, IBM maintained and extended what is now 22 straight years of patent leadership.
 Most notably, Dr. Kelly and his team were responsible for advancing the science of cognitive computing through his support for Watson, the groundbreaking system that defeated two standing Jeopardy world champions in 2011.
 He also led the strategy, negotiations and signing of a definitive agreement to transition IBM’s semiconductor business to Global Foundries, while maintaining a commitment to leading-edge microelectronics research.

-Prior to beginning his current assignment in July of 2007, Dr. Kelly was senior vice president of Technology and Intellectual Property, responsible for IBM’s technical and innovation strategies.
+Prior to joining IBM Research in July of 2007, Dr. Kelly was senior vice president of Technology and Intellectual Property, responsible for IBM’s technical and innovation strategies.